hashicorp/consul/plugin/file/README.md

 * `transfer` enables zone transfers.
 It may be specified multiples times. `To` or `from` signals the direction. **ADDRESS** must be denoted in CIDR notation (e.g., 127.0.0.1/32) or just as plain addresses.
 The special wildcard `*` means: the entire internet (only valid for 'transfer to').
-  When an address is specified a notify message will be send whenever the zone is reloaded.
+  When an address is specified a notify message will be sent whenever the zone is reloaded.
 * `reload` interval to perform a reload of the zone if the SOA version changes.
 Default is one minute.
   Value of `0` means to not scan for changes and reload.
 For example, `30s` checks the zonefile every 30 seconds and reloads the zone when serial changes.